Schuh1337/Discord-MultiTool/README.md

 #
 Latest Update - 19.12.23
 * Added 'Remove Hypesquad' to HypeSquad Changer
+* Improved Inputs and thereby reduced number of Lines from 400 to 360
 #
 Known Issues / "Bugs"
 * Message Reacter doesn't work with default Discord Emojis